The Terro-human History Project

 On the eve of the Fourth World War, most nations that were not members of either the Terran Federation or the World Commonwealth were located in the Southern Hemisphere.
 (See Table 9.)

-Table 9: Non-aligned Nations, circa 105 A.E.
+Table 9: Non-aligned Nations, circa 105 AE

 Afghanistan |